balapriyac/Fundamentals-of-Digital-Image-and-Video-Processing/README.md

 # Fundamentals of Digital Image and Video Processing
-This repo contains the course materials for "Fundamentals of Digital Image and Video Processing", offered by Northeastern University on Coursera.
+This repo contains from the course "Fundamentals of Digital Image and Video Processing", offered by Northeastern University on Coursera.